 CASRA Agency Learning Opportunities

-Starting this September, CASRA will be presenting a series of workshops that are designed to further the mission of improving services and social conditions for people with psychiattric disbilities by promoting their recovery, rehabilitation and rights.
+The first session of three workshops in the CASRA Core Values Learning Series has begun.
+The series is desiged to further the mission of improving services and social conditions for people with psychiattric disbilities by promoting their recovery, rehabilitation and rights.

-The monthly learning opportunties will introduce new staff, refresh existing staff, and remind all staff of the values, principles and practices of Recovery and Psychosocial Rehabilitation.
+The monthly learning opportunities introduce new staff, refresh existing staff, and remind all staff of the values, principles and practices of Recovery and Psychosocial Rehabilitation.

-Registration is limited to 35 people per session and open only to employees of CASRA member agencies.
+Registration is no cost, limited to 35 people per session to enhance the learning experience, and open only to employees of CASRA member agencies.

 A benefit of membership in CASRA is receiving 4 hours of training for your staff.
 For more information, please contact email@example.com.